daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC1:** Select an employee from the provided list.
+* **AC2:** When the HRM is inputting the number of skills to be added, it must be a non-negative integer.
+* **AC3:** The HRM needs to select numbers from the list.

 ### 1.4.
 Found out Dependencies

+* There is a dependency on "US001" - ...
-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US003" - ...

 ### 1.5 Input and Output Data